Tuesday, June 13, 2017

 "We have audiences that actually sit and listen and applaud, like a jazz-club type atmosphere. ...
 Some of the people that are parents and even grandparents now that don't go out a whole lot, they've been showing up and going, 'Wow, this kind of feels familiar.'
 That's a nice aspect to it, too.
 But seeing students come in is great.
 It's this diverse crowd."

-Semmes and the management at Hal & Mal's launched their weekly jazz offering, "Dinner, Drinks & Jazz with Raphael Semmes," in May and planned to keep it running each Tuesday of last month.
-When it proved successful and crowds kept coming out, they extended the event through June.
+Semmes and the management at Hal & Mal's launched their weekly jazz offering, "Dinner, Drinks & Jazz with Raphael Semmes," in May and planned to keep it running each Tuesday of that month.
+When it proved successful and crowds kept coming out, they made it an ongoing event.

 "I don't do a lot of club things, but I wanted to come back to Hal & Mal's," Semmes said.
 "This is kind of home for me.
 I wanted to play jazz, and I was also thinking, 'You know, it would be great to get people downtown.'"